Postgraduate Diploma Public Health (Specialist Community Public Health Nursing)

 A period of consolidation provides an opportunity for you to focus on your specific profession, building on the previous experiences developed through the course and in practice.
-This period allows time for prioritisation of workload, development of proficiency, and fitness for practice as a safe, accountable and effective practitioner.
+This period allows time to prioritise your workload and development your proficiency, as well as fitness to practise as a safe, accountable, and effective practitioner.

-The course is 50% theory to practice with designated time in the University as well as in practice with an allocated practice assessor who will co-ordinate and support your learning.
+The course is 50% theory and 50% practice with designated time at the University in directed study, as well as time in practice with an allocated practice assessor who will co-ordinate and support your learning.

 - Public Health and Health Promotion